Introduction

 As the saying goes, “beauty is more than skin deep“, and just as young skin and hair aren’t achieved by applying cosmetics and hair dyes, “smelling young” isn’t achieved only by using special soaps.

-Not being able to retain muscle mass results in older adults no longer being able to remain active, a reduced quality of life, osteoporosis, increased risk of falls, and a worsening of metabolic health [4].
+Not being able to retain muscle mass reduces activity levels, lowers quality of life, increases risk of falls, and worsens metabolic and bone health [3].

 An expert talk given this time last year at